vladimiryardan/Taffy-Wiki/Getting-Started.md

->This page gives a brief overview of implementing a REST API using Taffy.
+> This page gives a brief overview of implementing a REST API using Taffy.
 For an index of available documentation or for a high level explanation of Taffy, see the [[Home]] page.
 For in-depth documentation on all available methods, see the [[Index of API Methods]].

 **Like videos more than reading?** I presented about REST and Taffy, covering the basics of Taffy and a few more advanced examples at the 2011 [cfObjective](http://www.cfobjective.com) conference.
 [Watch the recording and get my slides here](http://fusiongrokker.com/post/my-cfobjective-2011-slides-notes).

 For the most part, Taffy uses convention over configuration, but there are a few configuration details that can't be pragmatically solved with conventions.
-In those cases, configuration kept to a minimum [using metadata](/atuttle/Taffy/wiki/Configuration-via-Metadata) where possible.
+In those cases, configuration kept to a minimum [using metadata](/atuttle/Taffy/wiki/Configuration-via-Metadata) wherever possible.

 # Step 0: Installing Taffy

-Taffy is tested and supported on Adobe ColdFusion 7, 8, and 9, Railo 3.1, and OpenBD x.x.
+Taffy is tested and supported on Adobe ColdFusion 7, 8, and 9.
+Hopefully, Railo 3.3 support will be added soon.

 Simply unzip the **taffy** folder into your web-root.
-An _application-specific mapping_ to a non-web-accessible folder is _**not sufficient**_; however a global mapping in your ColdFusion (Railo/OpenBD) Administrator will work -- in which case you should map `/taffy` to the location of your unzipped **taffy** folder.
+An _application-specific mapping_ to a non-web-accessible folder is _**not sufficient**_; however a global mapping in your ColdFusion Administrator will work -- in which case you should map `/taffy` to the location of your unzipped **taffy** folder.

 The code examples below use the ColdFusion 9 script component syntax for its terseness, but this is not a requirement.
-If you are more comfortable with `<cfml tags>` then you are free to use them.
+If you are more comfortable with `<cfml tags>` then you are free to use them instead.

 # Step 1: Application.cfc

-Much like a [FW/1](http://github.com/seancorfield/fw1/) application, Taffy implements a majority of its logic in Application.cfc, as a base class that the Application.cfc of your application will extend.
+Much like a [FW/1](http://github.com/seancorfield/fw1/) application, Taffy implements a majority of its logic in Application.cfc, as a base class that the Application.cfc of your API will extend.
 At a minimum, your API's Application.cfc needs the following:

 ```cfs
 component